husarion/static_docs_deprecated/src/core2/manuals/husarion-add-ons.md

 ![](/assets/img/husarion-add-ons/with_adapter_side_small.jpg)
 </div>

-The acrylic plate should be attached to hBatteryPack with M3x6 or M3x8 stand-offs.
-Use M3x8 or M3x10 screws to attach standoffs to the acrylic board and M3x4 screws to attach standoffs to the hBatteryPack.
+The acrylic plate is prepared for assembling with hBatteryPack using M3x6 standoffs, M3x10 screws to connect standoffs with plate and M3x4 screws to attach hBatteryPack PCB.